 You should get a new toothbrush every 3-4 months for good dental hygiene.
 After getting the new brush, don’t keep the old one, just throw it away.

 5. Expired Medicines

-Never ever you should keep your expired medicines.
-If you think that these may prove useful during emergencies, then think twice.
+Never you should keep expired medicines in the medic kit.
 Expired medicines can do more harm than good for you.
-Throw them to even prevent the risk of consuming them by chance.
+Throw them out to prevent the risk of consuming them by mistake.

 To dispose of them properly, put them in Ziploc bag before making its way to the trash can.
-This will prevent any leakage or spillage.
+This will prevent any leaks.